-Twenty years ago, Lorraine Pilkington of Waipahihi School’s PTA committee had a fundraising idea – a small triathlon for school children to emulate the famous Ironman New Zealand which arrived in Taupo the previous year.
+Twenty-one years ago, Lorraine Pilkington of Waipahihi School’s PTA committee had a fundraising idea – a small triathlon for school children to emulate the famous Ironman New Zealand event, which arrived in Taupo the previous year.

 At the time the PTA was trying to raise money for a school hall and Lorraine came up with Ironkidz when she saw how many parents were taking their children to Tauranga for the Weet-bix Tryathlon.